 Wesley Reisser is a member of the National Council of the American Geographical Society and an adjunct professor of Geography at the George Washington University where he teaches courses on political geography and energy resources.
 Dr. Reisser is also a Senior Foreign Affairs Officer at the U.S. Department of State, where he has worked on a variety of issues including work on the Middle East, Europe, and LGBTI rights.
 Dr. Reisser holds a Bachelor’s Degree, Summa Cum Laude and Phi Beta Kappa, in International Affairs and History from the George Washington University, and a Master’s Degree in Geography from the same institution.
 In 2010, he completed a Ph.D. in Geography from UCLA with a dissertation on American border proposals and peacemaking efforts following World War I. His first book, “The Black Book: Woodrow Wilson’s Secret Plan for Peace” was published in April, 2012.
 His second book, “Energy Resources: From Science to Society” is scheduled for release in late 2016.
 Dr. Reisser has recieved numerous awards for his scholarly and diplomatic work including the Walter Ristow Prize for History of Cartography and the UN Association's Tex Harris Human Rights Diplomacy Award.
 Dr. Reisser was the 2007 National Geography Bowl MVP and continues to work with the AAG Geography Bowl Committee.
 (Note: Dr. Reisser serves with FOCUS in his personal capacity.
 None of his work should be construed as the position of the United States Government.)

-Michael Steinberg is an associate professor in the New College and Geography at the University of Alabama.
+Michael Steinberg is a professor in the New College and Geography at the University of Alabama.
 His research is focused on the human-dimensions of environmental conservation and conservation mapping in the tropics and subtopics.
 He is the author of Stalking the Ghost Bird: The Elusive Ivory-billed Woodpecker in Louisiana, 2008 LSU Press, and Dangerous Harvest: Drug Plants and the Transformation of Indigenous Landscapes, Oxford University Press 2004.
 His work has also been published in journals such as the Geographical Review, The Professional Geographer, Conservation Biology, Conservation and Society, Mississippi Quarterly, FOCUS on Geography, and the Bonefish and Tarpon Journal.